vuepress-theme-hope/vuepress-theme-hope/docs/search-pro/src/config.md

 icon: config
 ---

-## fullIndex
+## indexContent

 - Type: `boolean`
 - Default: `false`

-Whether to enable full-text indexing.
+Whether to enable content indexing.

 ::: tip

-By default the plugin will only index titles and custom fields, when set to `true` the plugin will index all contents.
+By default the plugin will only index heading and custom fields, when set to `true` the plugin will index all contents.

 :::